 The TenX Wallet uses smart contract transactions for any withdrawals or sends.
-This typically processes faster than directly sending to a target address.

 Smart contract transactions are part of the Ethereum spec.
 In fact, were a check of the target address to be run with an address viewer such as etherscan.io, the amount stated in the smart contract will be counted as part of the balance.

 As an example with Etherscan, which calls such transactions "Internal Transactions":

 The transaction itself isn't listed on the main page, but instead listed on the page under the "Internal Transactions" tab.